LF64 Anthropology and Archaeology BA Undergraduate 2021

-Optional modules in Anthropology (40 credits):
+Examples of optional modules in Anthropology (40 credits):

 Specialised Aspects in Social Anthropology / Evolutionary Anthropology / Health.

-Optional modules in Archaeology (40 credits):
+Examples of optional modules in Archaeology (40 credits):

 - Specialised Aspects in Archaeology / Advanced Professional Training / Current Archaeology / Interpreting Heritage / Museum Representation.

 We are part of the ERASMUS programme which encourages students to study for part of their course in a university of another EU country.
 We currently have links with the universities of Gothenburg (Sweden), Mainz (Germany), Bordeaux (France), Vienna (Austria) and the Free University of Berlin (Germany), as well as Bergen (Norway) and Koc (Turkey).
 Studying abroad through one of these exchanges, like the Year Abroad, will involve inserting an extra year into your course of study between your second and final years.
 If in your second year, your application for a place is successful, you will be transferred from the three-year version of your degree to a four-year version.
 Students will also have the opportunity to participate in excavations run by members of staff and colleagues of other universities at various places around the world.